6 Principles of Influence That Exploit Your Lizard Brain

 Consider how you feel when someone sends you a Christmas card, do you feel the need to send a return a card, guilty if you don’t?

 This is the influence principle of reciprocity and it is one of the most powerful, people will feel a sense of indebtedness if they receive something.

 This effect is so powerful and will often work on just its own to influence behavior.

-Reciprocity is useful in society as it increases the tendency to work together and help each other, people are hard-wired to reciprocate when they receive something–even a small gift.
+Reciprocity is useful in society as a way to increases the tendency to work together and help each other.
+You are hard-wired to reciprocate when you receive something, even a small gift.

 Organizations and charities use the reciprocity principle all the time in their business strategy development.
 Free trials, samples and give away promotions all work to increase the chance that you will eventually comply and follow through with a purchase decision.

 A well know experiment was conducted to see how a server’s tip sizes were affected by reciprocity.

 When serving diners coffee after a meal, adding 1 free chocolate led to a 10% increase in the tip size.
 If the server added another 2 chocolates after they finished the first, the average tip size increased by 15%.